 As bushfires around the country continue to take their toll, we know staying in touch with loved ones is vital.
-That’s why, from tomorrow (Monday 6 January) until further notice, we’re making our payphone network around the country available to provide free local, national and standard mobile calls.
+That’s why, until further notice, we’re making our payphone network around the country available to provide free local, national and standard mobile calls.
 We will also be allowing free use of the Telstra Air Wi-Fi network at locations where payphones are equipped to provide this.

 As part of our existing disaster assistance packages for Queensland, New South Wales, Victoria and South Australia, we are already providing free calling on our payphones and free use of our Telstra Air network.